Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 &nbsp;
 <ul>
-  <li>  We also could have simply just taken the x-measurement with our initial setup by drawing a line to the LaserBeam’s centerpoint.
+  <li>  We also could have simply just taken the x-measurement with our initial setup by drawing a line to the LaserBeam's centerpoint.
 We see that we get the exact same result:</li>
 </ul>
 &nbsp;

 <b><img class="aligncenter wp-image-6369" src="https://resources.sienci.com/wp-content/uploads/2024/02/Picture50.jpg" alt="" width="400" height="351" /></b>
 <b></b>
 <ul>
-  <li>To summarize, the x-offset is given by: <b><i>(The distance between the mount’s center and front edge)</i> + <i>(the thickness of the standard mount plate)</i> +  (1/2  width of the laser diode)</b>, while the y-offset is given by the distance from the router/spindle’s center, to the center of the distance between the two side mounting holes</li>
+  <li>To summarize, the x-offset is given by: <b><i>(The distance between the mount's center and front edge)</i> + <i>(the thickness of the standard mount plate)</i> +  (1/2  width of the laser diode)</b>, while the y-offset is given by the distance from the router/spindle's center, to the center of the distance between the two side mounting holes</li>
 </ul>
 &nbsp;
 <h2><b>LaserBeam Vortex Riser Mount</b></h2>
 &nbsp;
 <ul>
   <li><strong>A)</strong> The offsets change depending on the orientation used, but the process is more or less the same.
-Let’s examine how the offsets were determined for orientation <i>A</i></li>
+Let's examine how the offsets were determined for orientation <i>A</i></li>
 </ul>
 <b></b>
 <b></b>